francoism90/asus-router/README.md

 To restart the wireless service, use `service restart_wireless` or by using the scMerlin addon.

-The script `/jffs/scripts/wlboost` may be useful to force testing if a channel can be selected.
+The script `/jffs/scripts/wlboost` may be useful to force channel steering.
+While the ASUS firmware uses nvram settings, it may choose to ignore them.
+This script forces wireless interfaces to follow certain parameters, but may cause your wireless to go down for a few seconds.

 You may also want to use _System Log_ for diagnostics: